luxfi/sdk/examples/tokenvm/README.md

 _This test SOLELY tests the speed of the `tokenvm`.
 It does not include any network delay or consensus overhead.
-It just tests the underlying performance of the `hypersdk` and the storage engine used (in this case MerkleDB on top of Pebble)._
+It just tests the underlying performance of the `vmsdk` and the storage engine used (in this case MerkleDB on top of Pebble)._

 #### Measuring Disk Speed